TaitoUnited/full-stack-template/DEVELOPMENT.md

 * Optional: Revert migrations and deployment if some of the tests fail.
 * Optional: Generate documentation and other artifacts, and publish them
 * Optional: Make a production release with semantic-release (see `package.json`)

+## Upgrading

+Run `taito project upgrade`.
+The command copies the latest versions of reusable Helm charts, terraform templates and CI/CD scripts to your project folder, and also this README.md file.
+You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
+Improve the originals instead, and then upgrade.